manthelt/ECE434FinalProject/ReadMe.md

 | *Project Overview* |

 This project is centered around making a digital synth using a custom designed keyboard cape.
 The inspiration for this project came from the Stylophone, an analog synth which used a stylus keyboard.
+Our project currently has capability to play songs, navigate songs, take and play user input, record and play back user input, and has two octaves for that "manual mode".
+We also have a simple UI via Flask for the controls, and the display of the title of the current song.
+We wanted to add audio visualisation on an LCD, but we were barely even able to get anything to display on the LCD.
+We gave that up as we sunk too many hours into it and would rather add new features.
+Our project has many different capabilities related to sound.

 <!---
 Give two sentence intro to the project.